Eddie George, other former All-Pros, making impact at HBCUs

 All of it will be on full display Saturday night when George and Tennessee State square off against Jackson State and Sanders in the Southern Heritage Classic in Memphis.

-The game usually draws nearly 50,000 fans, but McClelland said with the former NFL standouts coaching against each other the matchup that will be televised on ESPN3 will attract new fans.
+The game usually draws nearly 50,000 fans, but McClelland said with the former NFL standouts coaching against each other the matchup on ESPN3 will attract new fans.

 “Individuals that might not necessarily know anything about Tennessee State or Jackson State now know something about Deion Sanders and Eddie George (and) are going to watch that game, and we can open up our brand to other entities and other individuals,” McClelland said.
 “So it is definitely significant.”